-In January 2010, FASB issued ASU No. 2010-01-Accounting for Distributions to Shareholders with Components of Stock and Cash The amendments in this Update clarify that the stock portion of a distribution to shareholders that allows them to elect to receive cash or stock with a potential limitation on the total amount of cash that all shareholders can elect to receive in the aggregate is considered a share issuance that is reflected in EPS prospectively and is not a stock dividend for purposes of applying Topics 505 and 260 (Equity and Earnings Per Share).
+In January 2010, FASB issued ASU No. 2010-01- Accounting for Distributions to Shareholders with Components of Stock and Cash.
+The amendments in this Update clarify that the stock portion of a distribution to shareholders that allows them to elect to receive cash or stock with a potential limitation on the total amount of cash that all shareholders can elect to receive in the aggregate is considered a share issuance that is reflected in EPS prospectively and is not a stock dividend for purposes of applying Topics 505 and 260 (Equity and Earnings Per Share).
 The amendments in this update are effective for interim and annual periods ending on or after December 15, 2009, and should be applied on a retrospective basis.
 The adoption of this ASU did not have a material impact on our financial statements.

-In January 2010, FASB issued ASU No. 2010-02 -Accounting and Reporting for Decreases in Ownership of a Subsidiary - a Scope Clarification.
+In January 2010, FASB issued ASU No. 2010-02 - Accounting and Reporting for Decreases in Ownership of a Subsidiary - a Scope Clarification.
 The amendments in this Update affect accounting and reporting by an entity that experiences a decrease in ownership in a subsidiary that is a business or nonprofit activity.
 The amendments also affect accounting and reporting by an entity that exchanges a group of assets that constitutes a business or nonprofit activity for an equity interest in another entity.
 The amendments in this update are effective beginning in the period that an entity adopts Non-controlling Interests in Consolidated Financial Statements.
-If an entity has previously adopted Non-controlling Interests in Consolidated Financial Statements as of the date the amendments in this update are included in the Accounting Standards Codification, the amendments in this update are effective beginning in the first interim or annual reporting period ending on or after December 15, 2009.
-The amendments in this update should be applied retrospectively to the first period that an entity adopted Non-controlling Interests in Consolidated Financial Statements.
-The adoption of this ASU did not have a material impact on our financial statements.
+If an entity has previously adopted Non-controlling Interests in Consolidated Financial Statements are effective beginning in the first interim or annual reporting period ending on or after December 15, 2009.
+The amendments in this update should be applied retrospectively to the first period that an entity adopted Non-controlling Interests.
+The adoption of this ASU did not have a material impact on our financial Statements.

-In January 2010, FASB issued ASU No. 2010-06 -Improving Disclosures about Fair Value Measurements.
+In January 2010, FASB issued ASU No. 2010-06 - Improving Disclosures about Fair Value Measurements.
 This update provides amendments to Subtopic 820-10 that requires new disclosure as follows: 1) Transfers in and out of Levels 1 and 2.
 A reporting entity should disclose separately the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and describe the reasons for the transfers.
 2) Activity in Level 3 fair value measurements.
 In the reconciliation for fair value measurements using significant unobservable inputs (Level 3), a reporting entity should present separately information about purchases, sales, issuances, and settlements (that is, on a gross basis rather than as one net number).
 This update provides amendments to Subtopic 820-10 that clarify existing disclosures as follows: 1) Level of disaggregation.
 A reporting entity should provide fair value measurement disclosures for each class of assets and liabilities.
 A class is often a subset of assets or liabilities within a line item in the statement of financial position.
 A reporting entity needs to use judgment in determining the appropriate classes of assets and liabilities.
 2) Disclosures about inputs and valuation techniques.
 A reporting entity should provide disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements.
 Those disclosures are required for fair value measurements that fall in either Level 2 or Level 3.
-The new disclosures and clarifications of existing disclosures are effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements in the roll forward of activity in Level 3 fair value measurements.
+The new disclosures, and settlements in the roll forward of activity in Level 3 fair value measurements.
 These disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
 The adoption of this ASU did not have a material impact on our financial statements.